Jinan: Republican era

-During the Nanjing decade of the Republic of China, Han Fuju, a military commander from the warlord era who had aligned himself with the Kuomintang, was rewarded with the military governorship of Shandong, after fighting against the rebel troops of Yen Hsi-shan and his former commander Feng Yu-hsiang in the Central Plains War in 1930.
+During the Nanjing decade of the Republic of China, Han Fuju, a military commander from the warlord era who had aligned himself with the Kuomintang, was rewarded with the military governorship of Shandong, after fighting against the rebel troops of Yan Xishan and his former commander Feng Yuxiang in the Central Plains War in 1930.
 He established his base in Jinan and is credited with curtailing banditry and drug trading, thereby bringing a measure of peace and prosperity to the city.
 However, from 1935 onwards Han was under heavy pressure from the Japanese consul in Jinan to declare Shandong an "independent state" allied with Japan.

-After the start of the Second Sino-Japanese War, the Japanese invasion force crossed the Yellow River 60 km north-east of Jinan on December 23, 1937.
+After the start of the Second Sino-Japanese War, the Japanese invasion force crossed the Yellow River 60 km north-east of Jinan on 23 December 1937.
 Han Fuju abandoned Jinan the next day against orders to hold the city to the death.
 He ordered the offices of the provincial government and the Japanese consulate in Jinan to be burned down and the ensuing power vacuum led to widespread looting in the city.
-Japanese troops from the 10th Division of the Manchurian Area Army entered Jinan on December 27, 1937.
+Japanese troops from the 10th Division of the Manchurian Area Army entered Jinan on 27 December 1937.
 Han Fuju was arrested and executed for disobeying orders from superior commanders and retreating on his own accord by Chiang Kai-Shek's chief of staff, General Hu Zongnan.